Skip to main content

 Updating shared data

-If during creation of the share, the data provider chose to have the share updated automatically, the share will be updated periodically.
+If during creation of the share, the data provider chooses to have the share update automatically, the share will be updated periodically.
 If the share was created with MANUAL updates, the data provider needs to manually update the share.

 UPDATE SHARE birds;